jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 g(f(x)) = U(Wx+b) + c = Vx + d
 $$

-After some thoughts, we apply the following to Pieter's data.
+After some thoughts, we apply the following to the output of a computation node.

 $$
 f(x) = max(0, x)
 $$

-As shown below, we should be able to construct a non-linear function addressing Pieter's requirement.
+With this function, in theory, we can construct the non-linear relations that Pieter wants.
 <div class="imgcap">
 <img src="/assets/dl/l1.png" style="border:none;width:80%">
 </div>